-• We request that any stormwater requirements be balanced and flexible, and that adequate funding and training be available for the State and local governments to meet ongoing costs associated with local stormwater programs.

-• We support continued investment in the Stormwater Local Assistance Fund to assist localities with muchneeded stormwater projects.

-• We will oppose proposals that would result in new or expanded mandates or requirements, including elimination of current "opt-out" provisions, or financial burdens on local governments.

-• We oppose further amendments to the regulation of stormwater which would require a locality to waive stormwater charges.
+- We request that any stormwater requirements be balanced and flexible, and that adequate funding and training be available for the State and local governments to meet ongoing costs associated with local stormwater programs. - We support increased and ongoing investment in the Stormwater Local Assistance Fund to assist localities with much-needed stormwater projects and in response to any new regulatory requirements. - We will oppose proposals that would result in new or expanded mandates or requirements, including elimination of current "opt-out" provisions, or financial burdens on local governments. - We oppose further amendments to the regulation of stormwater which would require a locality to waive stormwater charges.